tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Schemas.md

     <kbd><img src="./images/schemaname.png"  /></kdb>

-4. In the right-hand menu, name it "Transactions Schema [your-assigned-number]" (Description is optional)\
+4. In the right-hand menu, name it "Transactions Schema [your-assigned-number]".
+Description is optional.

     <kbd><img src="./images/schemaname1.png"  /></kdb>

-5. In the left-hand schema composition menu, click on the "Assign" button across from Class
+5. In the left-hand schema composition menu, notice the Class has been set to XDM ExperienceEvent.
+The class was assigned based on the option selected after clicking "+ Create Schema" in a prior step.

    <kbd><img src="./images/schemaclassassign.png"  /></kdb>